Seedling vs. Grafted Trees

-Grafted trees also come into bearing much earlier.
 Regardless of their size or age, grafted cultivars are mature when planted and therefore initiate nut production immediately with substantial yields within 5 years.
 This earlier production allows growers to recoup their establishment costs and start generating revenue more quickly.
-With seedling trees, it is well known that many trees do not go into production for many years if ever.
-This means that the fertilizers, pesticides, irrigation, etc. given to non-productive trees in the seedling orchard are wasted resources costing money and compromising the environment with little or no return.
+Seedling trees my not become productive for many years, if ever.
+This means that the fertilizers, pesticides, irrigation, etc. given to non-productive trees in the seedling orchard are wasted resources.
 Additionally, since cultivars are grafted from mature tissue, they usually drop leaves at the appropriate time in the autumn and are less prone to related winter injury.
 Young seedling trees have a tendency to hold onto leaves well into winter which can accumulate ice and snow which can break limbs further damaging productivity.

-To start out with the best possible plan for success, growers either establishing or expanding a chestnut orchard should include superior and improved chestnut cultivars.
+To start out with the best possible plan for success, growers establishing a chestnut orchard in Michigan should carefully consider their choice of plant material.